ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 By default, ClickHouse Keeper provides the same guarantees as ZooKeeper (linearizable writes, non-linearizable reads).
 It has a compatible client-server protocol, so any standard ZooKeeper client can be used to interact with ClickHouse Keeper.
 Snapshots and logs have an incompatible format with ZooKeeper, but the `clickhouse-keeper-converter` tool enables the conversion of ZooKeeper data to ClickHouse Keeper snapshots.
 The interserver protocol in ClickHouse Keeper is also incompatible with ZooKeeper so a mixed ZooKeeper / ClickHouse Keeper cluster is impossible.

 ClickHouse Keeper supports Access Control Lists (ACLs) the same way as [ZooKeeper](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_ZooKeeperAccessControl) does.
-ClickHouse Keeper supports the same set of permissions and has the identical built-in schemes: `world`, `auth`, `digest`, `host` and `ip`.
+ClickHouse Keeper supports the same set of permissions and has the identical built-in schemes: `world`, `auth` and `digest`.
 The digest authentication scheme uses the pair `username:password`, the password is encoded in Base64.

 :::note
 External integrations are not supported.